Public Health Informatics- CLOSED TO NEW APPLICANTS

-After completion of the certificate, students will be able to:
+After completion of the certificate program, students will be able to:

 - Articulate strategic direction for public health informatics within an organization;